 Thomas J. Story

 The beauty of early spring is fleeting.
-New blooms won't wait for you to finish up that project in the office, so drop what you're doing and head south of San Jose, where wildflowers brighten the fields en route to Pinnacles National Monument.
+New blooms won't wait for you to finish up that project in the office, so drop what you're doing and head south of San Jose, where wildflowers brighten the fields en route to Pinnacles National Park.

 The region, including the 24,000-acre park itself, is one of the best spots in central California to see the season's color.
 And the wide-open landscape looks much as it must have in the state's early ranching days.